-Function next locates the edge following edge (i, j) (if any) by continuing down the row of Vertex i starting at position j + 1, looking for an edge.
+Function next locates the edge following edge (i, j) (if any) by continuing down the row of Vertex i starting at position j+1, looking for an edge.
 If no such edge exists, next returns n.
 Functions setEdge and delEdge adjust the appropriate value in the array.
 Function weight returns the value stored in the appropriate position in the array.

 Figure 11.7 presents an implementation of the adjacency list representation for graphs.
 Its main data structure is an array of linked lists, one linked list for each vertex.
 These linked lists store objects of type Edge, which merely stores the index for the vertex pointed to by the edge, along with the weight of the edge.
-Because the Edge class is assumed to be private to the Graph1 class, its data members have been made public for convenience.

 '''

-// Edge class for Adjacency List graph representation
+/ Edge class for Adjacency List graph representation /

 class Edge {

-int vert, wt;
+private int vert, wt;

-public:

-Edge() { vert = -1; wt = -1; }

-Edge(int v, int w) { vert = v; wt = w; }
+public Edge(int v, int w) // Constructor { vert = v; wt = w; }

-int vertex() { return vert; }
+public int vertex() { return vert; }

-int weight() { return wt; }
+public int weight() { return wt; }

-};
+}

 '''

-Implementation for Graphl member functions is straightforward in principle, with the key functions being setEdge, delEdge, and weight.
+Implementation for Graph1 member functions is straightforward in principle, with the key functions being setEdge, delEdge, and weight.
 They simply start at the beginning of the adjacency list and move along it until the desired vertex has been found.
 Note that isEdge checks to see if j is already the current neighbor in i's adjacency list, since this will often be true when processing the neighbors of each vertex in turn.